 (I admit that quite a few of the images shown on both these pages are a tad too dark.
 I didn't yet follow my ‘reference photos’ advice when I made those.)

 Currently I have an OM System OM-5 which has a specific HDR mode that can go up to preposterously wide EV ranges.
 (It can also produce a tonemapped image right away, but as explained below, I never use this.)
-Usually I stll stick to plain EV bracketing though, because this can use the electronic shutter at high burst speed, unlike the dedicated HDR mode which uses mechanical shutter at slower speed.
+Usually I still stick to plain EV bracketing though, because this can use the electronic shutter at high burst speed, unlike the dedicated HDR mode which uses mechanical shutter at slower speed.
 Plain bracketing is limited to ±2EV, but this suffices in most cases and the much higher shooting speed greatly reduces ghosting or misalignment between frames.
 Somehow this mode is still able to collect 5 nearly perfectly aligned shots even when hand-held shooting at exposure times around 1/10s.
+Gotta love IBIS.

 Some recent cameras and many smartphones or tablets have built-in HDR functionality.
 This performs nothing more than a heavily simplified version of the entire procedure described above.
 This means two things: first, it will also produce smeared-out or ‘ghosted’ images if the camera or subject is moving while the successive photos are taken.
 Second, it will use a fixed algorithm that will not always produce good results.
-Often it is not possible to store the raw HDR data or even the bracketed shots, only the final tonemapped image.
+Usually it is not possible to store the raw HDR data or even the bracketed shots, only the final tonemapped image.

 Luckily it is often also possible to take photos with exposure bracketing on smartphones, for instance by installing the Open Camera app, and then using those photos to generate a HDR image while having full control.
 To prove that this will usually beat the phone's built-in HDR, I have created another blog post with a comparison of photos made with my OnePlus Nord's built-in HDR versus my own HDR recipe.